walliski/myranks-for-gokz/README.md

 ## Installation / Update

-1. Compile the plugin (requires GOKZ, sourcemod-colors and autoexecconfig), or download this repository.
+1. Compile the plugin (requires GOKZ, sourcemod-colors and autoexecconfig), or download a .zip release from the releases page.
 2. Run the SQL files in the `sql` folder on your MySQL/MariaDB server in your GOKZ database, to create the stored procedures.
 The `.sql` files do not need to go to your game server!
 3. Optionally manually run the `PopulateBasedOnCompletedMaps(100,2)` stored procedure (first argument is top X players,